timelinize/website/src/docs/markdown/importing-data.md

 Ensure your storage devices have fast read and write speeds, fast data interfaces (NVME, USB 3.1 Gen2 or newer; PCIe 5.x or newer, etc.), and sufficient thermal management.

 A modern GPU will help a lot for quickly generating thumbnails and transcoding videos (but this typically happens after the import completes).
+40-series or newer NVIDIA GPUs support codecs for more efficient thumbnails.

 Modern Macs with Apple Silicon, especially the last few generations of chips, will also be blazing fast.